winterTTr/winterTTr.github.io/source/about/index.md

 ## Living

-A software enginner at Microsoft.
+A software engineer at Microsoft.

-In fact, i am **linux mind** guy, however, spending lots of time working on windows with C# and focus on:
+In fact, i am **Linux mind** guy, however, spending lots of time working on windows with C# and focus on:

 - Azure Cloud Service
 - IoT